-When purchasing our tickets to Thailand, I noticed that we would have a 23 hour layover in Beijing.
-I immediately googled “what to do in Beijing when you have a 23 hour layover” and was happy to find out that we could visit the Great Wall of China and much more.
-I then got even more excited about our trip.
-Most people think of a 23 hour long layover as a waste of time.
-I was one of those people; I absolutely hated long lay layovers.
-When I realized that long layovers didn’t mean a waste of time at the airport, my view changed.
+When purchasing our tickets to Thailand, I noticed that we would have an almost 24 hour layover in Beijing.
+I immediately googled “what to do in Beijing when you have a 24 hour layover” and was happy to find out that we could visit the Great Wall of China and much more.

-While sky scanning for flights to Bangkok, Thailand, I was happy to find that both tickets to and from Thailand had an option for a really long layover in Beijing.
-I immediately opened a new tab (like the million I already had open weren’t enough) and got busy googling all the questions I had.
-I must say, Google is such an amazing search bar.
+I immediately opened a new tab (like the million I already had open weren’t enough) and got busy googling all the one million questions I had.

 1. Do Americans need a visa to travel to Beijing?

 - I was excited to find out that if we were staying in Beijing for under 72 hours, a visa was not necessary.
 Yay!

 2. What can you do when you a 24 layover in Beijing?